ludolpif/hello-bevy/README.md

 # Building
 ## Linux
 I currently use Debian trixie (testing) for that.
-It will generate a binary with low system dependancy but needs `GLIBC_2.38` symbols which is not a good choice to distribute it in 2024.
-This envrionnement is great for now to explore recent things around `rust`, `bevy`, `vim`.
+It will generate a binary with low system dependancy but needs `GLIBC_2.38` symbols which is not a good choice to distribute currently.
+This envrionnement is great for now to explore recent things around `rust`, `bevy`, and latest audio/video software stacks.
 ```sh
 git clone https://github.com/ludolpif/hello-bevy
 cd hello-bevy